Coronavirus threatens to upend remaining primaries, even conventions

 Ohio’s primary was also scheduled to be held Tuesday – but state officials used emergency powers to postpone the contest hours before the polls were set to open.
 Primaries scheduled for next Tuesday in Georgia, April 4 in Louisiana, and May 19 in Kentucky already have been pushed back to later dates.

 Maryland Gov. Larry Hogan also announced on Tuesday that his state's April 28 primary is being postponed until June 2.
-Democratic Party officials in Puerto Rico – which would hold its contest on March 29 – are seeking a delay it as well.
+Democratic Party officials in Puerto Rico – which would hold its contest on March 29 – are seeking a delay as well.

 PRIMARIES BEING HELD IN THREE BID STATES DESPITE CORONAVIRUS